Rohan5manza/content-ops-starter-2/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Join us to kickstart your career in AI.
-    text: >
+    text: >+
-      At GradientDev Academy, we have online courses for deep learning, AI model deployment, product building and AI research.

-      We have teaching courses on platforms such as Udemy and Youtube.

-      We provide an extensive series of technical articles and tutorials for AI projects.
+      At **GradientDev Academy**, we provide an extensive series of technical articles and tutorials for AI projects.

+      We also have our own newsletter series where we cover latest news in AI research and industry trends.

+      We have some plans that we are currently working on.
+Our future plans for this initiative are:

+      Teaching courses on platforms such as Udemy and Youtube.

+      Online courses for deep learning, AI model deployment, product building and AI research.

-      We have an open-source community for research on topics such as neural scaling laws and model feature interpretability, on Discord and Github.
-We guide solo independent people interested for pursuing AI research on their own.
+      An open-source community for research on topics such as neural scaling laws and model feature interpretability, on Discord and Github.
+We aim to guide solo independent people interested for pursuing AI research on their own.

-      We help build project portfolio for others.
+      To help build project portfolio for others.

-      We help students prepare for standardized AI tests in universities, provide support for AI hackathon prep.
+      To help students prepare for standardized AI tests in universities and provide support for AI hackathon prep.

-      We also have our own newsletter series where we cover topics such as latest news in AI research, tech startup culture, computer hardware and architecture, chip design, and robotics.
     actions:
       - label: Get started
         altText: ''